PolyhedralDev/Terra/README.md

 ## Contributing
 Contributions are welcome!
 If you want to see a feature in Terra, please, open an issue, or implement it yourself and submit a PR!

+## Beta
+Terra is still in beta!
+It will have missing features, and may not work in full.
+It should **not** be used in production.
+Use at your own risk!